 Instead of allowing kids to experiment and learn from their mistakes, parents hover where they are not wanted nor needed nor welcome.
 They accompany children on school trips and shadow them in friend’s homes.
-Caught up in college admission race, parents treat securing their children a spot at one of colleges based on popular but somewhat dubious rankings, as an all-or-nothing proposition.
+Caught up in college admission race, parents treat securing their children a spot at one of the colleges based on popular but somewhat dubious rankings, as an all-or-nothing proposition.

 Parents do their children’s homework, heavily edit their projects, fire questions at teachers, dispute grades and hire expensive subject tutors, GMAT coaches and “private admissions consultants”.
 Even after kids graduate, the madness continues.
 These behaviors mould kids into dependent beings who are NEVER sure of themselves.
 They constrict their possibilities and restrict their imaginations.

 Lythcott-Haims, an authority on parenting writes, “We speak of dreams as boundless, limitless realms.
-In reality often we create parameters, conditions and limits within which our kids are permitted to dream — with checklisted milestones on the path to achievement.”
+In reality, often we create parameters, conditions, and limits within which our kids are permitted to dream — with check-listed milestones on the path to achievement.”

-Helicopter parenting (as this phenomena is commonly known) threatens a child’s future.
+Helicopter parenting (as this phenomenon is commonly known) threatens a child’s future.
 It does enormous psychological harm.
 A 2011 study by sociologists at the University of Tennessee at Chattanooga found a correlation, between helicopter parenting and medication for anxiety or depression.
 Other studies suggest that these kids are “less open to new ideas” and take “less satisfaction in life.”

 Kids need to sally forth independently without constant supervision.
 They need to try and even fail.
 And when they fail and look around for a parent to bail them out, they need to hear the words, “I am confident YOU CAN figure this out for yourself.
 However, if you wish, we can sit and discuss.”

-Stop the uneasy comparing of report cards and standardized test scores, the tireless griping about the never-ending hassles of homework, karate classes, art classes, dance classes and special subject tutoring.
+Stop the uneasy comparing of report cards and standardized test scores, the tireless griping about the never-ending hassles of homework, karate classes, art classes, dance classes, and special subject tutoring.

-Inability to disengage as above, is a side effect of the prevailing fantasy among parents that the “right” college education will secure a child’s comfy seat in the upper-middle-income class.
+Inability to disengage as above is a side effect of the prevailing fantasy among parents that the “right” college education will secure a child’s comfy seat in the upper-middle-income class.
 Parents are so laser-focused on how to ensure success that they’re willing to trade in the joys and self-guided discoveries of a rich childhood for some promise of security in the far-off future.

 It’s absurd for parents to allow this illusion that success in life depends on admission to one of a handful of elite colleges to guide their behavior from the time their kids are in preschool forward,